actorpus/SCPUAS/doc/emulator.md

 Putty is required to connect to the emulator, [here](https://putty.org/).

 ## Usage
-The emulator is ran as a standard python file.
+The emulator is run as a standard python file.

 ### Putty
 - Open putty